top of page

 Brain on Fire (Ch.
 3)

 I step into the small convenience store located at the entrance of the Garland building after my appointment.
-It’s a few feet away from the elevator and can't be any bigger than 100 square feet.
-I generally get anxious waiting in large, open spaces alone so I’m either pretending to be occupied on my phone or I make sure I’m not the first to arrive.
-I slowly scan the two aisles as I wait for the Uber app to tell me that a driver is arriving.
-I’m pretending to search hard for a specific treat even though I already know I want the KitKat and Mamba that I'm already holding.
+It’s only a few feet from the elevator and can’t be more than 100 square feet.
+I usually get anxious waiting in large, open spaces alone, so I either pretend to be occupied on my phone or make sure I’m not the first to arrive.
+I slowly scan the two aisles while waiting for the Uber app to tell me my driver is arriving, pretending to search for something specific even though I already know I want the KitKat and Mamba I’m holding.

-I check out with these two items as the Uber app pings.
-I take a quick, short jog to the vehicle because it’s raining outside.
+I check out with the two items just as the app pings.
+I jog quickly to the car because it’s raining.
 Rain always makes me laugh and think about my father.
-He would tell me that I wouldn't melt whenever I would dramatically sprint to the nearest dry spot.
-I've always hated the rain.
-It was something about my whole body being wet at once that made my skin crawl.
-I still wash my hair in the kitchen sink or bathtub before my showers on (hair) wash days.
+He used to tell me I wouldn’t melt whenever I dramatically ran to the nearest dry spot.
+I’ve always hated the rain.
+There’s something about my whole body being wet at once that makes my skin crawl.
+I still wash my hair in the kitchen sink or bathtub before getting into the shower on wash days.

-I call Kenny as soon as I get into the back seat of the car.
-Kenny is my boyfriend at the time who lives in London.
-My friends insist that he's not a real boyfriend whenever I turn down advances to entertain local men.
-I really crush on Kenny.
-The majority of this is due to the fact that anything he says sounds sexy coming out in his accent that's equal parts Nigerian and British.
-I love his patience with me which is probably attributed to him being 10 years my senior.
+I call Kenny as soon as I get into the back seat.
+Kenny is my boyfriend at the time, and he lives in London.
+My friends insist he’s not a real boyfriend whenever I turn down local men, but I really like him.
+A lot of that has to do with the way he sounds—his accent is a mix of Nigerian and British, and everything he says feels smoother because of it.
+I also appreciate his patience with me, which is probably tied to him being ten years older.

-Presently on the phone, Kenny wants me to tell him everything that occurred at the appointment over our Whatsapp video call.
-I tell him about my BPD2 diagnosis and how I have so many mixed feelings towards it.
-There's a bad stigma towards people who are bipolar and I have my own hesitance to it as well.
+Now, on the phone, Kenny asks me to walk him through everything that happened at my appointment over WhatsApp video.
+I tell him about my bipolar II diagnosis and how conflicted I feel about it.
+There’s a stigma attached to being bipolar, and I feel some of that hesitation myself.

-“I don’t know how I feel...
-I mean..
-I guess it makes sense.
-Lee specifically told me that I'm bipolar type 2/mixed mood since I’ve never had any extremes,” I tell Kenny.
-There were a handful of character traits that overlapped with ADHD so I can understand how Wendy misdiagnosed me.
-I was having overwhelming racing thoughts when I thought that it was just me struggling to focus.
-I didn’t realize that some of my other personality quirks could be attributed to something so specific.
-I always joked that my ability to maintain three different conversations at one time with one person was my fake super power.
-Some people would tell me that they were “lost” whenever I jumped back and forth as they tried to keep up.
-I attributed my rapid, uninterruptible speech as me being long winded and a fast talking Chicagoans.
+“I don’t know how I feel… I mean, I guess it makes sense.
+Lee told me I’m bipolar type II with mixed features since I haven’t had extreme episodes,” I say.
+Some of the traits overlap with ADHD, so I can understand how Wendy may have misdiagnosed me.
+What I thought was just difficulty focusing was actually racing thoughts.
+I didn’t realize that some of my personality traits could be tied to something more specific.
+I used to joke that my ability to carry on multiple conversations at once was my fake superpower, even though people would tell me they were lost trying to keep up.
+I always thought my fast, nonstop talking was just me being long-winded or a typical fast-talking Chicagoan.

 Comments